Sodiumchloridy/Sodiumchloridy/README.md

 Favourite quotes:
 > A wise man once said: "If you know Assembly, every software is open source."

-> "An idiot admires complexity, a genius admires simplicity." -Terry A. Davis, creator of TempleOS 😂
+> "An idiot admires complexity, a genius admires simplicity." -Terry A. Davis, creator of TempleOS and HolyC 😭

 <br>
 <div align="center">